MakerSpace | FAQ

 Why is the Library doing this?

 Libraries have always adapted to meet the needs of the people they serve.
 The Westport Library has been evolving into a community hub for many different kinds of learning experiences, and some time ago the concept of providing space for creation and production took hold.
-Members of the community proposed the idea of a Maker Faire, and the result was a Library partnership with CLASP Homes to produce Connecticut's first Mini Maker Faire in the spring of 2012, which attracted over 2,200 people.
-The establishment of a MakerSpace was a natural continuation of a clear interest in the Maker movement.
+Members of the community proposed the idea of a Maker Faire, and the result was Connecticut's first Mini Maker Faire in the spring of 2012, which attracted over 2,200 people, and the second one last spring which brought over 4,000.
+The development of the MakerSpace is a natural continuation of a clear interest in the Maker movement.
 The MakerSpace is where people can create content as well as also consume it--an incubator for ideas and entrepreneurship.

 Is the space open to anyone to observe?

 You can observe from outside the space through the openings of the structure or enter and take a look around.